iOSTestApps/MBS-Now/README.rst

 |...| a free, student-run iOS and web app made for the Morristown-Beard School and available on the `App Store`_.
 This is a reference application.
 Take a look at our `site`_ to learn more about us and the app.

-MBS Now admins

-	Keep `the transition wiki`_ up to date.
+	MBS Now admins: Keep `the transition wiki`_ up to date.

 Hey! **Interested in bringing MBS Now to your school?** Great, we'll walk you through porting our code. `Learn more`_.